Professor Samantha Bennett

 School of Music

-As an educator, Samantha has eighteen years curriculum design, authorship and quality management experience.
+As an educator, Samantha has twenty years curriculum design, authorship and quality management experience across FE/TAFE, teaching intensive, and research intensive Universities.
 She has held numerous external consultant and examiner positions at overseas Universities and is the recipient of multiple teaching awards, notably, an Australian Award for University Teaching (2020), the Vice Chancellor's Award for Education Excellence and a Vice Chancellor's Award for Teaching Excellence at the Australian National University (2019) and a Vice Chancellor’s Teaching Fellowship at the University of Westminster (2012).
-She is a Senior Fellow of the Higher Education Academy.
+She is a Principal Fellow of the Higher Education Academy.
 Since arriving at the Australian National University in 2013, she has authored a broad music technology and popular music curriculum and, after securing a $250,000 major equipment grant, led the refurbishment of the School of Music's recording studio facilities to include the installation of a 48-channel Neve Genesys console and a blend of vintage and contemporary microphones and processors.

-Updated: 17 August 2023/Responsible Officer: Head of School/Page Contact: CASS Marketing & Communications
+Updated: 10 January 2025/Responsible Officer: Head of School/Page Contact: CASS Marketing & Communications

 +61 2 6125 5111